Law of identity

 In logic, the law of identity states that each thing is identical with itself, or symbolically a = a.
 It applies to singular terms, and is a tautology.

 History

 Ancient and Medieval philosophy

-Identity was discussed since antiquity in philosophy, but as a principle in logic was not discussed until much later.
+Identity has been discussed since antiquity in philosophy, but as a principle in logic was not discussed until much later.
 (Note: Note how despite the "laws of thought" sometimes being attributed to Aristotle; even Hamilton, who believed in the laws of thought, noted Aristotle does not talk about identity.
 Identity is not a symbol in Aristotle's categorical syllogism, and singular terms are not its topic but rather general terms.)